Emulate dark or light schemes in the rendered page

 Select a Rendering command rather than an Appearance command.
 The Rendering commands affect the rendered webpage under development.
 The Appearance commands instead affect the DevTools part of the window.

-Now you can modify your CSS and view the rendered result the same way as for any other web page.
+3. Modify your CSS and view the rendered result the same way as for any other webpage.
 See Get started viewing and changing CSS.

-4. To restore the setting, in the Command Menu, type emulate or scheme and then select Rendering: Do not emulate CSS prefers-color-scheme.
-When you refresh the page, your own operating system or browser setting for light or dark mode preference will be applied.
+4. To restore the setting, in the Command Menu, type emulate or scheme and then select Do not emulate CSS prefers-color-scheme.
+Your own operating system's setting for light or dark mode is applied.

 See also

-The Rendering tool is also used for the following:
+The Rendering tool is also used for the following tasks: